 The University's Postgraduate Admissions Office (PAO) is the central University office handling graduate applications for all Cambridge Faculties and Departments.
 All applications must be submitted to the PAO, rather than the Faculty of Law.
 Please refer to the PAO's website for guidance on the mechanics of applying to courses such as the MCL.

 It is essential to be familiar with the PAO's guidance before submitting an application.
 You should focus particularly on the MCL programme entry in the PAO's course directory.
 Please also read the rest of the pages on the Faculty's MCL admissions website, and particularly the rest of the "Joining the MCL" section.

-Please read carefully the information on the GAO website regarding the documents which you need to submit as part of your application.
-You should not submit additional documents such as secondary school certificates, work experience letters or published articles or papers.
-Significant academic and personal achievements should be included on the course application form or on your CV.
+With supporting documents, please read carefully the guidance on the PAO website.
+You should not submit documents other than those requested.
+This includes secondary school certificates, work experience letters and published articles or papers.
+Significant academic and personal achievements should be listed on the course application form or on your CV.

 Application decision process and timeline

 Applications received will be assessed by the MCL Admissions Committee based on academic merit.
 The MCL Admissions Committee will begin considering applications after the application deadline closes.
 Applicants for the 2023-24 programme will be notified of the outcome of their application by 30 April 2023.